Master of Nursing – Nurse Practitioner

 Requirements

-• An academic transcript showing a completed undergraduate or graduate course in statistics with a minimum C+ grade.
+- An academic transcript showing successful completion of an undergraduate or graduate course in statistics with a minimum grade of C+.

 TRU will accept up to 15 students each year.
 Approximately three seats per entry are allocated to self-declared Indigenous applicants who meet all entry requirements.
 Preference is given to applicants who reside within the BC Interior region.